jasonwong-lab/LocusMasterTE/README.md

 ```
 ## Output

-lasTEq has three main output files: the transcript counts estimated via EM (`lasteq-TE_counts.tsv`).
+lasTEq has three main output files: the transcript counts estimated via EM (`lasteq-TE_counts.tsv`).\
-The count file is most important for downstream differential.
+The count file is most important for downstream analysis.
-expression analysis.
-The updated SAM file is useful for downstream locus-specific analyses.